-(I published this last year, and I am going to publish it each year before Christmas.
+(I publish this each year before Christmas.
 It evokes sweet memories of Christmases past when my children were young.)

 Francis Pharcellus Church was a newspaper man to his marrow.
 As a young man he had covered the Civil War for the New York Times and with his brother William he founded the Army and Navy Journal which dedicated itself to reporting news about the military forces of the United States, along with historical pieces on US military history, and opinion pieces about innovations or reforms in the military.
 It is still being published today.